clusterlink-net/clusterlink/README.md

 ![alt text](./docs/figures/clusterlink.png)

-ClusterLink leverages Kubernetes CRDs and the kubectl API to configure cross-cluster communication.
+ClusterLink leverages the Kubernetes API using CRDs to configure cross-cluster communication.
-ClusterLink utilizes the following key concepts:
+ClusterLink management is based on the following key concepts:

 - Peer.
 Represent remote ClusterLink gateways and contain the metadata necessary for creating protected connections to these remote peers.